sy8718/Zendesk.JsonSearch/README.md

 }
 ```
 In real production environment the metadata should be saved in database as well.
-By this design who project is generic.
+By this design the project is generic.
 As long as json files are in correct format, the app can handle without any code change.

 ## Extension Option